 Dr. Chad Ebesutani, PH.D.

 Dr. Chad graduated from Brown University and earned his PhD from UCLA.
-He is currently an Associate Professor at Duksung University in Seoul and the founder and Clinic Director of the Seoul Counseling Center.
+He is currently an Associate Professor in the Psychology Department at Duksung University in Seoul and the Founder and Clinic Director of the Seoul Counseling Center.

 He is up-to-date on the most effective methods in mental health services, as he actively publishes research articles in academic journals.
 He also serves as a Mental Health Consultant for PracticeWise (a mental health company in the US) and is also the Psychology Advisor for Noom Korea, a behavioral health mobile app company.
 He has also been invited to write for the Korea Times, and has been interviewed for other news articles related to mental health in Korea.